jakemcc/jakemccrary.com/source/_posts/2018-02-20-creating-serverless-applications-with-clojurescript-and-firebase.markdown

 ---
 layout: post
-title: "Creating serverless applications with ClojureScript and Firebase"
+title: Creating serverless applications with ClojureScript and Firebase
-date: 2018-02-20 11:19:20 -0600
+date: 2018-02-20 11:30 -0600
 comments: true
-published: false
+published: true
 description: Here is the presentation I gave at IN/Clojure 2018 on building serverless apps using ClojureScript.
-keywords: 'clojure, firebase, clojurescript, serverless'
+keywords: clojure, firebase, clojurescript, serverless
 categories:
 - clojurescript
 - firebase
 - talks